elixir-lang/elixir/README.md

   * Proposing new features as well as request for support, help, and guidance must be done in their own spaces, detailed next.

-  * Bugs where we have identified the fix belongs upstream, such as a bug in Erlang/OTP, will be reported upstream (or requested to be reported upstream).
+  * Issues where we have identified to be outside of Elixir scope, such as a bug upstream, will be closed (and requested to be moved elsewhere if appropriate).

-  * We actively close unrelated and non-actionable issues to keep the issues tracker tidy.
+  * We actively close non-actionable issues to keep the issues tracker tidy.
 However, we may get things wrong from time to time, so we are always glad to revisit issues and reopen if necessary.

-While we do our best to help everyone, remember no one is required to file issues and no one is obliged to address them.
-All interactions are based on mutual respect and mutual help.
 Keep the tone positive, be kind, and have fun!

 ### Proposing new features